Editor's note: This article was originally published in 2016. It has been updated in July 2020 with fresh content, insights, and examples.

 High-touch customer engagement is a dialogue

 High-touch customer engagement isn’t just about the perks.
-When companies take clients out for lobster dinners, they’re not just extending a nice meal—they’re extending their time and attention.
-High-touch customer engagement is all about giving customers the gift of your relationship.
+When companies take clients out for fancy dinners, they’re not just paying for a nice meal—they’re extending their time and attention.